-Today, Loyola is a Catholic comprehensive university with approximately 6,100 undergraduate and graduate students representing two-thirds of the United States and numerous foreign countries.
+Today, Loyola is a Catholic comprehensive university with approximately 6,000 undergraduate and graduate students representing two-thirds of the United States and numerous foreign countries.
 The graduate programs now comprise almost half of the student population at Loyola.
 The programs, most of which are practitioner-oriented and designed for professionals seeking a greater level of expertise and satisfaction in their careers, span a broad spectrum.

 Loyola's Joseph A. Sellinger, S.J., School of Business and Management offers the traditional Master of Business Administration (M.B.A.) and a Master of Science in Finance (M.S.F.), as well as the MBA Fellows and Executive MBA programs, tailored for professionals at different levels in their careers.
+It also offers the Emerging Leaders MBA program, designed for recent undergraduates.
 The Sellinger School's 1988 accreditation (which was reaffirmed in 1999) by AACSB International-The Association to Advance Collegiate Schools of Business reinforced its commitment to providing the best education to Baltimore's business leaders.
 The traditional MBA program began in 1967 and it, along with the Executive MBA program (established in 1973 and one of the first of its kind in the United States), has provided quality business education to the Baltimore region for several decades.